 Looking for ways to attract customers?
 Whatever industry you’re in, attracting new customers should be a priority, particularly if you’re a small business or work on a self-employed basis.

-Though you may already have a loyal customer base, you mustn’t get complacent.
-New customers help your business grow and offer new opportunities and ways to improve.
+Though you may already have a loyal customer base, new customers help your business grow and offer new opportunities and ways to improve.

 There are numerous ways in which you can attract customers.
-Moreover, there are ways to suit every budget – including non-existent ones – and how much time you can invest.
+Moreover, there are ways to suit every budget and how much time you can invest.

 You’re trying to prove to a potential customer that you’re the person for the job.
 You can tell them everything you do, what associations you’re part of, etc., but generally, most people prefer to see a visual representation.
-A portfolio of your work allows you to display exactly what you can deliver accurately.
+A portfolio of your work allows you to accurately display what you can deliver.
 In addition, just having a portfolio in the first place suggests to potential customers that you’re organised and take pride in your work.

 “Each page is a story — a challenge you saw and overcame to the best of your ability.”
 Source: Forbes

 These days, most people opt for a digital version of a portfolio.
 For example, you can incorporate your portfolio into your business website as a separate page, gallery, or blog about each job you complete.
 In addition, some people choose to use social media platforms to showcase their work on sites such as Facebook, Instagram and Twitter.
 Try them out and see which works best for you and your business.

 2. Review Websites

 Online reviews are hugely important to any business as they allow customers to review their experience on a trusted website.

 Review websites work hard to vet the businesses and tradespeople they list on the site.
 Helping to ensure those listed are qualified professionals and not cowboys benefits the customers looking for a tradesperson and the tradespeople themselves.
 A few of the most popular review websites include Google, Feefo Checkatrade, Rated People, Trust A Trader, and Trusted Traders.